-Golub was surrounded by a stone and brick defensive wall at the beginning of the 14th century.
-They were used many times during wars.
-In 1410, the town and the castle were captured by the Poles.
-Golub did not avoid the destruction again during the Polish-Teutonic war in 1414.
-During the Golub War in 1422, after the city was captured by Władysław Jagiełło, the king ordered to demolish the more important elements of city fortifications.
-In 1454, the city and the castle were without a fight in the hands of the insurgents.
-It was only in 1460 that Bernard Szumborski managed to take over the city for two years on behalf of the Teutonic Order.
-Eventually, by the Toruń Peace of 1466, Golub and its fortifications were included in the Polish state.
+The walls of Golub were used many times during hostilities.
+In 1410, the town and the castle were captured by Poles, and Golub was not spared again during the Polish-Teutonic war in 1414.
+During the Golub War in 1422, after the town was conquered by Władysław Jagiełło, the king ordered the most important elements of the town fortifications to be demolished.
+At the beginning of the Thirteen Years’ War, in 1454, the town and the castle fell into the hands of the insurgents without a fight.
+It was only in 1460 that Bernard Szumborski managed to take over the town for two years on behalf of the Teutonic Order.
+Eventually, with the Toruń Peace of 1466, Golub and its fortifications were incorporated into the Polish kingdom.

 In the 18th century, the obsolete medieval fortifications were already in poor condition (according to the drawing by F.G.
 Steiner, at least one section was collapsed and replaced with a palisade).
 In the nineteenth century, the wall on a large part of the defensive circuit was pulled down and the moat was filled in.
 The first renovation works of the preserved parts of the fortifications were undertaken in 1912 and then in the 1950s and 1960s.

 The town was situated in the bend of the Drwęca River, on the south-eastern side of the castle hill.
 The town fortifications had the shape of an irregular pentagon composed of straight sections of walls, already in the Middle Ages surrounded by three suburbs.
 The first of them, called Lisewskie, was situated along the route to Brodnica, the second, called Zamkowe, on the route to Toruń, and the third, the youngest, on the left bank of the Drwęca (later Dobrzyń).